spattapu1/LoL-Statistical-Analysis/README.md

-# Which Side wins Red or Blue ?
+# Which Side Wins Red or Blue ?
 By: Shriya Pattapu and Milo Palmquist